LunarWatcher/auto-pairs/.github/ISSUE_TEMPLATE/bug_report.md

 This template outlines a number of points.
 You're not required to follow this template, but the bits mentioned in the template are required.
 If we're missing a clear description, or steps to reproduce, or other important context, the issue may be closed until we get it.

+Also, make sure you try to check if the problem you're experiencing was intentional.
+Some commits may have changes that appear as bugs, but that aren't.
+One recent example is the flip of `g:AutoPairsCompatibleMaps` from 1 to 0, which may make it seem like the mappings have broken, when the reality is that the default has changed.
 -->

 **OS** (name + version; i.e. Linux Mint 20, Windows 10 2004, Macos Big Sur, etc.):

 **What vim? (+ version)** (i.e. vim, gvim, nvim, nvim-qt, mvim, ...):

 **Reproduced in other variants of Vim?** (Optional):

 **Autopairs config** (if applicable):